branislav-lungulovic/android-miniloggr/README.md

 ## Features

 Additional features in this logger implementation are:
-+ Tag name is automatically initiated with calling class name.
++ Tag name is automatically initialized with calling class name.
 + Debug messages will be generated only if the app is built using debug variant.
   You don't have to check BuildConfig.DEBUG to exclude debug log statements, it is done automatically.
 + Added new overloaded log methods for creating more complex log messages.